zrg444/stream-buddy/README.md

 ### Known Bugs
 - File count in download folder does not always update on app startup.
-- Some text needs to be fixed in the Feedback window.

 ### Code Fixes
 - Remove windows as global variables for more efficent code.